baleada/docs/src/prose/types-of-tools.md

 :::
-## Composition functions (a.k.a. hooks)
+## Composables (a.k.a. hooks)
 :::

-"Composition function" is a term coined by the [Vue](https://vuejs.org) team to describe functions that **collocate code** related to the same logical concern.
+"Composable" is a term coined by the [Vue](https://vuejs.org) team to describe functions that use the Vue Composition API and **collocate code** related to the same logical concern.

 In [React](https://react.org), these functions are called "hooks", but the concept and motivations are virtually the same.

-Baleada's composition functions collocate **reactivity** code with **UI logic** code.
-More specifically, each Baleada composition function retrieves state and methods from one or more of the Baleada Logic tools, then makes all of the state reactive.

-Currently, all Baleada composition functions are written to work with Vue 3.
+Baleada's definition of a "composable" is just a little stricter.
+All composables in Baleada meet these conditions:
+- They internally use reactivity APIs and/or perform side effects during a component lifecycle
+- They have a return value that includes reactive state
+- Their names are always camelCased, starting with `use` and ending with a noun

 :::